Page title background

 Psychological Signs

-Lastly, you might note any changes to your loved one’s mental state as they sink deeper into fentanyl addiction.
+Lastly, you might note any changes to your loved one’s mental state as they sink deeper into Fentanyl addiction.
 These psychological signs might include:

 • Depression